 |Meredith joined the sustainability@BU team in January 2011 as the coordinator for the Sustainability Strategic Plan and reporting the University’s sustainability progress to internal and external audiences including AASHE STARS, Sierra Cool Schools, and the Princeton Review.
 Meredith coordinated with faculty and staff across campus to provide content, develop goals, strategies and processes for the strategic plan and its supporting documents including the Sustainable Purchasing Program and Green Cleaning Program.|

-Upon graduating, Meredith stayed on to work on the University’s Sustainability Strategic Plan, then in June 2012 became an analyst for Sightlines, a facilities management company dedicated to help colleges better manage their facilities investments.
+LinkedIN Upon graduating, Meredith stayed on to work on the University’s Sustainability Strategic Plan, then in June 2012 became an analyst for Sightlines, a facilities management company dedicated to help colleges better manage their facilities investments.
+Meredith has now returned to BU to work as an Operations Financial Analyst for Facilities Management & Planning.

 Class of 2011